php-test-helpers/php-test-helpers/README.markdown

 ## Notes ##

-If this extension is used in combination with other extensions, such as Xdebug, which are also overloading the `ZEND_NEW` opcode you have to load it as regular PHP extension first and then additionally as a `zend_extension`.
+If this extension is used in combination with other extensions, such as Xdebug, which are also overloading the `ZEND_NEW` opcode you have to load it as `zend_extension` after loading the conflicting extension.
 This can be done in your `php.ini` like this:

-    extension=php-test-helpers.so
     zend_extension=xdebug.so
-    zend_extension=php-test-helpers.so
+    zend_extension=test-helpers.so

+Please refer to `phpinfo()` to verify whether a conflict was detected and whether the work-around was enabled.